Species scale, worldsheet CFTs and emergent geometry: Heat kernel asymptotics and the species scale

 In this section we review some facts about geometric compactifications which we will subsequently generalize in the following.
 Any $d$-dimensional gravitational EFT with a UV completion is provided with a number of interesting physical scales, signaling the onset of physical phenomena such as strongly coupled gravitational effects or the breakdown of the effective description.
 In a generic theory all these scales coincide parametrically with the ($d$-dimensional) Planck scale $M_\text{Pl}^{(d)}$, but in the presence of many light species in the spectrum, such as Kaluza-Klein modes or weakly coupled string excitations, various interesting scales can arise \cite{Veneziano:2001ah, Dvali_2010, Dvali:2007wp, Dvali:2010vm} and separate, with the Planck scale an upper bound to all of them.

 The resulting scales are commonly and collectively dubbed ``species scale'', although they refer to \emph{a priori} distinct scales.
 For the purposes of disambiguation, the quantity originally defined of \cite{Veneziano:2001ah, Dvali_2010} may be referred to as the ``counting'' species scale, here and in the following denoted $\Lambda_\sp$, and it arises as an upper bound to the scale $\Lambda_\text{QG}$ of strongly coupled quantum gravity.
-The original one-loop estimate of the graviton propagator (or some other gravitational quantity in the EFT), which extends from weakly coupled species to conformal field theories\footnote{A middle-ground generalization to interacting, non-conformal species is discussed in \cite{Basile:2024dqq}.}, gives a ``worst-case scenario'' scale at which perturbation theory fails.
+The original one-loop estimate of the graviton propagator (or some other gravitational quantity in the EFT), which extends from weakly coupled species to conformal field theories\footnote{A middle-ground extension to interacting, non-conformal species is discussed in \cite{Basile:2024dqq}.
+More generally, a tower may involve non-trivial graviton couplings to each level, which can modify the \emph{effective} number of species contributing to scattering or black-hole evaporation \cite{Dvali:2009ks}.}, gives a ``worst-case scenario'' scale at which perturbation theory fails.
 The resulting self-consistent counting over species yields the defining (parametric) equation \begin{eqaed} \Lambda_\text{sp}^{2-d} = N_\text{sp} \equiv \sum_{m \leq \Lambda_\text{sp}} 1, \end{eqaed} in $d$-dimensional Planck units, where $N_{\text{sp}} \equiv N(\Lambda_\sp)$ is the number of degrees of freedom with mass $m$ below such scale.
 The definition is parametric, as befits a physical scale, and no $\mathcal{O}(1)$ factors matter in its determination.
 If the mass gap $m_\text{gap}$ of a parametrically large number of species is parametrically smaller than the Planck scale, \cref{eq:speciesdef} results in the hierarchy $m_\text{gap} \ll \Lambda_\sp \ll M_\text{Pl}^{(d)}$. \\